 Pittsburgh Jewish Group Upbraids Trump in Powerful Letter

 President Donald Trump often shields himself from criticism of anti-Semitism by hiding behind his Jewish daughter and son-in-law, but some Jewish leaders aren’t buying it.
-Following the mass shooting at Pittsburgh’s Tree of Life Synagogue in which 11 people were killed, members of a progressive Jewish organization wrote an open letter to Trump, telling him he’s unwelcome in their city until he denounces white nationalism.
+Following the mass shooting at Pittsburgh’s Tree of Life synagogue in which 11 people were killed, members of a progressive Jewish organization wrote an open letter to Trump, telling him he’s unwelcome in their city until he denounces white nationalism.

 The letter was written by 11 members of the Pittsburgh chapter of Bend the Arc, a national progressive Jewish organization.
 “President Trump, you are not welcome in Pittsburgh until you fully denounce white nationalism,” the group writes.